jsimmons01/Comment-Generator/README.md

 Generating the comment

+-Once the user puts in the student's level and gender, it will be matched with the comments from the array based on the level and gender.
+-After the comment from the array is matched, a new array will be created.
--When the correct comment is chosen, the student’s name and gender pronouns will be inserted into the comment.
+-the student's name will be plugged into the array.

 -The user will see the new comment appear with the student’s information on it.